-In January of 2020, NPR President and CEO John Lansing set diversity as NPR's number one priority: to grow the diversity of our audiences — and to be the kind of organization, internally, that can deliver on that commitment.
+In January of 2020, NPR President and CEO John Lansing made audience diversity NPR's number one priority and began the work to make NPR the kind of organization, internally, that can deliver on that commitment.
 With the contributions and insights of NPR staff, we have established a new strategic plan that focuses on and supports that work.

-Today, through the work of Chief Diversity Officer Keith Woods, Chief HR Officer Carrie Storer and hundreds of staff members across NPR, we are taking concrete action on advancing Diversity, Equity, and Inclusion in our work and thinking.
+Today, through the work of Chief Diversity Officer Keith Woods, Chief HR Officer Carrie Storer and hundreds of staff members across NPR, we are taking concrete action to advance Diversity, Equity, and Inclusion in our work and thinking.

 Our work includes:

 - Diversifying our workplace, content, and audiences.
 That's at the center of NPR's strategic plan, which will drive our work for the next three years, including in all the networked collaborative initiatives we conduct with our Member stations.

 - We continue to strengthen the team focused exclusively on matters of diversity.
 DE&I Manager Whitney Maddox joined the network in February 2021 to lead anti-racism workshops for NPR and Member stations and serve as an internal consultant to staff.
 In spring 2021, she launched STAR — Start Talking About Race — conversations.
 These twice-monthly discussions provide staff opportunities to discuss the ways race and racism affect the ways people view, engage and invisibilize those around them.
 Whitney also leads NPR's current effort to address inequities — historic and current — affecting women of color on staff.
 NPR's top leaders announced in July a list of 10 commitments they are making to address the issues raised by women of color.

 - In May 2021, we also hired Diversity & Training Coordinator Jasmine Richmond to the team to support our new and long-standing diversity work.